Strategy One

 1. Open the Workstation window.

-2. From the File menu, select New Prompt.
+• To create a stand-alone prompt, from the File menu, select New Prompt.

 3. If you are connected to multiple environments or projects, select the environment and project to create the prompt in.

-4. From the Select the Type of Prompt to Begin drop-down list, select Prompt for Objects.
+5. To create a stand-alone prompt, from the Select the Type of Prompt to Begin drop-down list, select Prompt for Objects.

-5. In the Multiple objects box, search for and add objects.
+6. In the Multiple objects box, search for and add objects.

 • To let users select which objects to include on the report, select attributes and metrics.